 Retail and Consumer Services is responsible for the monitoring of the quality of service and price control of the Emergency Call Answering Service (ECAS).
 Since 12 July 2010, this Division has been responsible for the regulation of premium rate services.

 The Corporate Services Division develops and implements corporate affairs and communications strategies designed to enhance organisational performance and effectiveness.
 It is responsible for the human resources, finance, information systems, Data Protection, public relations, and general facilities management functions and strategic management for the organisation.

-The Senior Advisor Economics, Policy and Research (SAEPR) is responsible for providing economic advice to the Commission and economic input to key economic projects undertaken by ComReg.
-The SAEPR also has responsibility for strategic planning, research and data management, and international work relating principally to BEREC.
+The Director of Strategy and Economics, is responsible for providing economic advice to the Commission and economic input to key economic projects undertaken by ComReg.
+The Director of Strategy and Economics, also has responsibility for strategic planning, research and data management, and international work relating principally to BEREC.

 The General Counsel is responsible for the legal advice to the Commission particularly on all major legal matters, on the legal implications of communications policies in Ireland and the EU and for handling legal matters arising from ComReg’s remit and activities.
 The General Counsel is also responsible for Freedom of Information for the organisation.